Officer was drunk at San Jose baby kidnapping scene, chief says

 “And combined with what we know of the death of Officer Packard, it’s obvious we need to re-double our efforts.
 I support the chief’s efforts to ensure appropriate provision of treatment and mental health services to all of the officers.
 We will include a requirement for random drug and alcohol testing for all of our officers.
 It’s apparent that this needs to be made universal in the department.
 Doing so will enable the department to identify those officers who need help, need to get treatment, and critically keep those officers off the street so they are not imposing greater dangers on the public and their fellow officers,” Liccardo said.

-Was the officer drinking during his shift, or did he drink before his shift began? another reporter asked.
+Another reporter asked if the officer was drinking before his shift or during it.

-“I’m not 100 percent certain.
+“I’m not 100% certain.
 He was closer to the beginning (of his shift) than the end,” Joseph said.

 “We are empathetic to people who are struggling with substance abuse, and we offer many opportunities for the officers and employees to get help.
 But if they chose not to seek that help … there will be consequences,” Joseph said.

-Sean Pritchard, president of the San Jose Police Officers Association, issued a statement to KRON4 in response to the incident.
+Sean Pritchard, president of the San Jose Police Officers Association, issued a statement to KTLA sister station KRON4 in response to the incident.

 “On behalf of the honorable and hard working men and women who comprise the SJPD, we apologize to 3-month old kidnapping victim Brandon Cuellar, his mother, grandmother and Brandon’s entire family for the breach of trust caused by one of our officers being accused of being under the influence of alcohol while participating in the search for Brandon,” Pritchard said.